-If your Othonna is looking peaked, you can fertilize with low nitrogen fertilizer 1-2 times during the growing season; otherwise, there is no need for any specific Othonna plant care.
+If your Othonna is looking peaked, you can fertilize with low nitrogen fertilizer one or two times during the growing season; otherwise, there is no need for any specific Othonna plant care.

 ‘Little Pickles’ seeds are sterile, so propagation is accomplished by spreading leaves atop the soil.
-New plants should be well established after 5-6 weeks.
+New plants should be well established after five to six weeks.